sanderbos/html5-gps-maze-experiment/README.txt

- Test project to play with HTML 5 Javascript Canvas and Location functionality. sander@sanderbos.com
+Test project to play with HTML 5 Javascript Canvas and Location functionality.

+For license, see WTFPL.txt

+sander@sanderbos.com